Opinion | Looking for a single responsible Republican in the Senate

-Are we to believe that with two members infected yet apparently determined not to follow CDC guidelines, and other senators possibly also infected, Senate Majority Leader Mitch McConnell (R-Ky.) and Judiciary Committee Chairman Lindsey O. Graham (R-S.C.) would force their colleagues to gather for hearings and potentially expose even more senators to the novel coronavirus?
-They apparently have not learned anything from President Trump’s illness or the infection of first lady Melania Trump and reporters.
+Are we to believe that with two Judiciary Committee members — and perhaps other senators — infected yet not committed to following CDC guidelines, Senate Majority Leader Mitch McConnell (R-Ky.) and Judiciary Committee Chairman Lindsey O. Graham (R-S.C.) would force their colleagues to gather for hearings and potentially expose even more senators to the novel coronavirus?
+Apparently, Republicans have not learned anything from President Trump’s illness or the infection of first lady Melania Trump, Trump aides such as Kellyanne Conway, and reporters.
 The virus does not care if you are campaigning or trying to jam through a Supreme Court nominee.
 To ignore the risk is to endanger others’ lives.

 Moreover, as a simple political matter, it’s foolish to give Democrats on the Judiciary Committee a platform to lambaste Republicans for their reckless behavior in front of a huge national audience.
 Democrats need not ask Trump’s nominee, Judge Amy Coney Barrett, anything other than to confirm definitive statements she has previously made about Roe v.
 Wade, the Affordable Care Act and other hot-button issues.
 Democrats could then use their time explaining how Republican senators are endangering their colleagues and aides.
 By voting to confirm Barrett, Democrats would explain, Republicans are making a naked power grab that damages the Supreme Court’s reputation as a nonpartisan body (to the extent that the court still has any credibility).
 Democrats could also emphasize that Republicans voting for Barrett want to strike down the ACA and criminalize abortion, among other things.
 Senate Republicans want a vote before Election Day?
 They might get their wish — after Senate Democrats have advertised how extreme Republicans’ views are and how reckless they have been about potentially spreading the virus.
 Let’s hope it does not come to that.